michaelklopf/NodejsTemplate/README.md

 app.use(express.static(__dirname + '/static'));
 app.use(express.bodyParser());
 ```
 We create and configure a new application.
-First, the stylus middleware is called to transform every styl file into a equivalent css file.
+First, the stylus middleware is called to transform every styl file into an equivalent css file.
-With express.static we provide resources like css, javascript, images to the web application.
+With `express.static` we provide resources like css, javascript, images to the web application.
-bodyPaser allows to read the content of the incoming requests.
+`express.bodyPaser` allows to read the content of the incoming requests in an easy way.

 ```javascript
 app.get('/', function(req, res) {